Corporate cybercrime is on the rise.

 By instead defining a protect surface, you establish the data, applications, and services where security is most critical, enabling you to concentrate your controls as close to the perimeter of those elements as possible.

-Some examples of items you may want to incorporate in your protect surface include:
+Some items you may want to incorporate into your protect surface include:

 2. Identify Users and Access Levels